How Can ADHD Affect My Relationships?

 In romantic relationships, ADHD can lead to unique challenges.
 Partners may misunderstand the intentions and behaviours of an individual with ADHD, attributing forgetfulness or inattentiveness to a lack of interest or care, which is not the case.

-• Impact on relationships:some text
+• Impact on relationships:

 • Difficulty maintaining focus during conversations may be perceived as disinterest.